 Formal language learning in the classroom is further reinforced through homestays with Russian-speaking host families.
 For the entire duration of the program, participants live with local families that use Russian as a primary language of communication.
-All hosts provide private rooms and telephone access for their American guests, as well as two meals per day during the week, and three meals per day on the weekends.
+All hosts provide private rooms and wifi access for their American guests, as well as two meals per day during the week, and three meals per day on the weekends.
 The American Councils host family program is a popular feature of the experience abroad, as it complements the academic portion of the program by contributing to language acquisition and a deeper understanding of Russian and Kazakhstani culture.
 All families are chosen through a careful selection process and monitored throughout the program by the local Homestay Coordinator.
 Placements are made with consideration for student preferences and special requirements and best efforts are made to match students with families who share their interests.
 Each location is checked for security, relative proximity to the university and transportation routes, fire safety, and overall living conditions.

 ROF host families provide students with the opportunity to engage in intellectual conversation in Russian in an informal setting.
 Many of the families include their guests in activities outside of the home, where students can further bond with their hosts and apply their Russian in a variety of social contexts, such as the following situations described by students: